 This pollo asado features marinated chicken in a mixture of lime and orange juice, Mexican herbs and spices and achiote paste to achieve it’s signature red-orange color.
 Grill it, roast it in the oven or even make it in the slow cooker!

 There’s nothing better than tender and juicy pollo asado right off the grill!

-This Mexican grilled chicken is flavorful, easy to make an perfect for weeknight meals.
-Serve the chicken with your favorite Mexican side dishes or slice it into strips to serve in tacos!
+This Mexican grilled chicken is flavorful, easy to make, and perfect for weeknight meals.
+Serve the chicken with your favorite Mexican side dishes, or slice it into strips to serve in tacos!

-What is Pollo Asado?
+What Is Pollo Asado?

 Pollo asado is typically grilled, but you can also roast it in the oven or even make it in a slow cooker.
 (Instructions for all three methods can be found in the recipe card below.)

 Achiote is a spice made from ground annatto seeds that has a slightly peppery and earthy flavor.
 It’s used in various Latin cuisines and is well known for the bright orange and red color that it gives anything it’s cooked with (similar to how turmeric can stain things yellow).

 Achiote is found in various forms – whole seeds, ground into a powder, or formed into a paste.
 For this recipe, we’re using achiote paste.